We need a Studio Manager.

 You’re a self-starter with a strong sense of ownership.
 Macbeth is a team of people who love working together and collaborating, but who don’t need to report in every hour.
-You’ll be given guidelines on what needs to be done and the freedom to accomplish it in your own way.
+You understand the mission, and you’ll have the freedom to accomplish it in your own way.

 You are a perfectionist.
-Ok, we know that perfect is the enemy of the good.
+Ok, we know that “perfect is the enemy of good.”
 But you're the kind of person who doesn't settle for "good enough," and will take the extra time to make whatever you're working on just a little bit better.

 You are a great communicator.
-When a client has a request, it's critical that they receive a timely, courteous, complete and well-thought-out response.
-They are the reason we exist, and they get top priority always.
-Typos are very much frowned upon, and spelling a client's name wrong is punishable by death.
+When a client has a request, it's critical that they receive a timely, courteous, complete, typo-free, and well-thought-out response.
+Our clients are the reason we exist, and they get top priority always.
+[You must be able to proofread.
+Typos are very much frowned upon, and misspelling a client's name is punishable by death.]

 You can see the future.
-Anticipating problems before they occur, visualizing a location shoot and packing all the necessary gear, thinking through tomorrow's projects and planning accordingly... we need you to have the answer before we know what question we're going to ask.
+Anticipating problems before they occur, visualizing a location shoot and reminding the team to pack the right stuff, thinking through tomorrow's projects and planning accordingly, confirming tomorrow’s job with the client just in case they forgot (it happens)... you have the answers before we know what the question is.

 You have a great sense of humor.
 Our studio is schizophrenic... half the time being weird and laughing about internet memes, and then we're panicking with our hair on fire.
 If you can't laugh, you'll go insane.

 You don’t mind helping to make new systems if our current ones don’t work.
-We’re good at a lot of things, but we have plenty room for improvement.
+Over the past 13 years, we’ve gotten good at a lot of things, but we have plenty room for improvement.
 We appreciate people who can see problems, suggest solutions, bring experience from previous positions, and help make things run smoother in our studio every day.

 You want to make the world a better place.
-An inordinate amount of our time is spent trying to do good things for good people.
-We want to work with people who give back, who care deeply, who want to leave things a better than they found them.
+An inordinate amount of our time is spent doing good things for other people.
+We work with people who give back, who care deeply, who want to leave the world better than they found it.
 And who clean up after themselves.

-As studio management intern, you'll be the voice of our studio — responding to emails, taking calls, scheduling shoots, and keeping us creative folk on track.
-We're a small studio, so you'll be working closely with photographers and videographers, and your days will be constantly changing from one hour to the next.
+As studio manager, you'll be the voice of our studio — responding to emails, taking calls, scheduling shoots, and keeping us creative folk on track.
+We're a small studio, so you'll be working closely with photographers and videographers, making sure everyone is where they need to be, doing what needs to get done.

 Shoot coordination and production.
-You’ll be learning how to produce shoots from start to finish — that includes chatting/meeting with clients, coordinating schedules, taking deposits, making sure everyone involved is in the right place at the right time, and invoicing for jobs.
+You’ll learn how to produce shoots from start to finish — that includes meeting with clients, coordinating schedules, finding models and hair-and-makeup-artists, taking deposits, arranging travel, booking flights, paying bills, making sure everyone involved is in the right place at the right time, and producing estimates and invoices.

 To apply, send an email to email@example.com explaining:

-(We get a lot of requests — what makes you special?)
+We get a lot of requests — what makes you so special?

-(Tell us a little about your passions in giving back.)
+Tell us a little about your passion for giving back.